7 Georgia State Parks to Explore with Your Pup

 Woof!
 Head out on a tail-wagging adventure on these dog-friendly hikes around the state.

-Georgia's Tails on Trails Club challenges hikers and their four-legged companions to explore seven Georgia State Parks.
-Get your membership card punched after completing each trail, and you will earn a t-shirt for yourself and bandana for your best friend.
-There is no time limit to complete the quest, so your pup can sniff out new adventures along the way!
+Georgia's Tails on Trails Club challenges hikers and their four-legged companions to explore Georgia State Parks.
+Members get a t-shirt and a bandana, and they can earn a certificate when they hike at 12 state parks.
+A digital checklist helps hikers track their adventures.
+There is no time limit to complete the quest, so pups can sniff out new adventures along the way!

 Don Carter State Park, near Gainesville